ivancompanyavi/metric-system/README.md

 Schema
 ------
-The following table shows how the internal architecture of myChef works, with their ports and configuration files
+The following table shows how the internal architecture of the metric system works, with their ports and configuration files

 Tool          | Description                                                             | configuration file         | ports
 ------------- | ----------------------------------------------------------------------  | -------------------------- | -----